double-speak/doublespeak.github.io/_poems_2016/a-new-day-will-dawn.md

   Bāmbrith beyi obru’ longi chali chali gatshan
   Nal nakh phuṭith phambu’ tombi zabarvan bālu’ pẙṭhi
-transpoem: |-
-  Since last evening, what a devious, threatening night The last, darkest hour of the night

-  We had kept consecrated and orderly the universe Trembling the blessed land, its consciousness lost

-  Disappeared the starry sky, nowhere the Milky Way Dark clouds have enveloped and busied all the six directions

-  The pythons’ mouths are open
-  In hailstorms, though sheets of rain, in the thunderstorm

-  Where will the poor and unhoused wayfarers go, where will they go From the thresholds of the shops, they leave for faraway places all night ​
-  Or inside ragged tents
-  In tree-holds, shrinking, birds doze

-  I toss-and-turn, a lone bird
-  Once under the blanket, torn and holey

-  In a corner of the tent, my pillow a brick
-  When will the light dawn, when the bulbul sing

-  The hailstorm seems to rain stones
-  Beware, let no one leave the house​

-  I am waiting
-  When will the temple bell sound

-  From the mosque, the muezzin will call
-  God is Great, Allah-o-Akbar, ears will hear

-  At dawn, the sun prepares
-  Pulls on the chariot’s reins

-  Just about now, a soft light will spread
-  The dark clouds will be scattered, will flee

-  The waves of the Wular have slept badly long enough Now they will settle quietly, calmly, peacefully

-  Now they will bloom, the hill tops will wear bright garlands Lightning’s edge will disappear in the Apharwat hills*

-  Scurrying again, banks of clouds will dissipate Limbs broken, they will turn cotton puffs over the Zabarwan hills**

-  *The Gulmarg hills
-  **The Srinagar hills
+transpoem: "Since last evening, \nwhat a devious, threatening night\nThe last, darkest hour of the night\n\nWe had kept consecrated and orderly \nthe universe\nTrembling the blessed land, \nits consciousness lost\n\nDisappeared the starry sky, \nnowhere the Milky Way\nDark clouds have enveloped and busied \nall the six directions\n\nThe pythons’ mouths are open\nIn hailstorms, though sheets of rain, \nin the thunderstorm\n\nWhere will the poor and unhoused wayfarers go, \nwhere will they go\nFrom the thresholds of the shops, \nthey leave for faraway places all night\n​\nOr inside ragged tents\nIn tree-holds, shrinking, birds doze\n\nI toss-and-turn, a lone bird\nOnce under the blanket, torn and holey\n\nIn a corner of the tent, my pillow a brick\nWhen will the light dawn, when the bulbul sing\n\nThe hailstorm seems to rain stones\nBeware, let no one leave the house​\n\nI am waiting\nWhen will the temple bell sound\n\nFrom the mosque, the muezzin will call\nGod is Great, Allah-o-Akbar, ears will hear\n\nAt dawn, the sun prepares\nPulls on the chariot’s reins\n\nJust about now, a soft light will spread\nThe dark clouds will be scattered, will flee\n\nThe waves of the Wular have slept badly \nlong enough\nNow they will settle quietly, calmly, peacefully\n\nNow they will bloom, \nthe hill tops will wear bright garlands\nLightning’s edge will disappear in \nthe Apharwat hills*\n\nScurrying again, \nbanks of clouds will dissipate\nLimbs broken, \nthey will turn cotton puffs over \nthe Zabarwan hills**\n\n*The Gulmarg hills\n**The Srinagar hills"
 note:
 abio: "<p>Som Nath Bhat “Veer” was born in 1940 in Lok Bhawan, Dooru, Anantnag.
 After an MA in Hindi he worked as a teacher and retired as Headmaster of the Government